 Towards the end of August, Jasleen Kaur an AAP activist from Delhi wanted easy fame and was exposed by me.
 Her fame was over even before it started.
 This incident shook the confidence of all males in India and both Jasleen and Saravjeet became answerable to the society.
 That led to another grievous incident in a Bangalore Volvo bus that resulted in her serious injury.

 In September this year, was India Women’s Summit by India Today group.
-The summit agenda and previous year’s program told us that women and feminists always wanted special equality and they are never satisfied with equal treatment and without any male shaming opportunity.
+The summit agenda and previous year’s program told us that women and feminists always wanted special equality and they are never satisfied with the equal treatment and without any male shaming opportunity.

-On the occasion of Janmashtami, SIF-Hyderabad run a campaign called “Selfie in Prison” to show that going to prison was not shameful as even Lord Krishna was born in a prison.
+On the occasion of Janmashtami, SIF-Hyderabad runs a campaign called “Selfie in Prison” to show that going to prison was not shameful as even Lord Krishna was born in a prison.
 That campaign taught men that going to jail under false complaint is not shameful.

-Towards the end of September, Saffolalite campaign “Protect Her Heart”, proved how misandry and misinformation was leading to more misandry and female domination.
+Towards the end of September, Saffolalite campaign “Protect Her Heart”, proved how misandry and misinformation were leading to more misandry and female domination.
 Many bloggers took part in spreading the lies, and that shamed the entire bloggers’ world.

-October, was the month of celebration for men.
+October was the month of celebration for men.
 It started with the good news of a man from Ranchi filing dowry complaint against his wife.
-Then came the another attack on men with the series Man’s World.
+Then came another attack on men with the series Man’s World.
 Another misandric series that kept men thinking about feminists.
 Many did not understand the dangers still but we responded adequately to them.

 In November began with the co-producer of India’s Daughter spilling the bins that India’s daughter was a scripted movie that was exposed when the movie was released.

-19th November, was International Men’s Day (IMD) celebrated in different parts of the country when Hridaya NFH launcheda book titled “Purush” written by Dr. Partha Chattopadhya.
+19th November, was International Men’s Day (IMD) celebrated in different parts of the country when Hridaya NFH launched a book titled “Purush” written by Dr. Partha Chattopadhya.
 On IMD Indiatimes started a campaign #LawsAgainstMen that was withdrawn after a feminist protest as Indiatimes could not justify their claims.

 The tolerance debate shook India with Aamir Khan speaking about intolerant India and telling us that his wife wanted to leave this country.
 Many have in fact asked him to leave this country.

-By middle of December, I met pioneer of India’s Men’s Rights movement Mr. Radhikanath Mallik who told about the struggle since 1990 and showed me the rays of hope for men in future.
+By the middle of December, I met pioneer of India’s Men’s Rights movement Mr. Radhikanath Mallik who told about the struggle since 1990 and showed me the rays of hope for men in future.
 A Mumbai based NGO Vaastav created Malendar to remind us of the forgotten days for men.
-But the month and the year ended with the most horrific and shameful news for future generation of males in India.
+But the month and the year ended with the most horrific and shameful news for a future generation of males in India.
 By passing the Juvenile Justice Act, WCD ministry proved that it has nothing to with welfare for kids.
 A reason good enough to separate this ministry from child development.